tytydraco/yessleep/out/Nyxborne__Part_1.md

 The D.N.A. emergency line rang long before a gravelly voice answered.
 “Hello?”

-“This is Jason Mcree.
+“This is Jason.
 Hunter confirmation code K-R double three.”

 “You were supposed to be back five hours ago.
 Where the hell are you?”